Thecla betulae (Linnaeus, 1758)

 Remarks:

-Thecla betulae is distributed from Northern Spain and the more southern parts of the British Isles across Central Europe and temperate Asia to the Pacific.
-In Europe, Thecla betulae misses in most areas of the southern Mediterranean region (to the south as far as Central Italy) and also in Central and Northern Scandinavia.
+Thecla betulae is distributed from northern Spain, northern Portugal and the more southern parts of the British Isles across central Europe and temperate Asia to the Pacific.
+In Europe, Thecla betulae misses in most areas of the southern Mediterranean region (to the south as far as central Italy and northern Greece) and also in central and northern Scandinavia.